120 East 83rd Street

 Co-op pricing is read on a per-room basis, and 120 East 83rd trades as an entry-level pre-war cooperative — modest carrying costs and the value a co-op structure offers relative to condominiums.
 Recent share sales have landed in the ~$270,000 to $475,000 range across its studios and one-bedrooms.
 With only about 20 residences, resale volume is thin.
 When underwriting a purchase or a list price, capture the room count, the floor, the exposure, and renovation condition rather than relying on a neighborhood average.
 Genuinely variable financial figures should be confirmed at offer stage.

 Sales sourced from NYC Department of Finance recorded transfers (BBL 1-01511-0062) and verified listing data.
 Apartment-level facts (line, condition, asking-price context) curated and cross-verified by The Roebling Team research desk.
-Not all transactions cross-verify with ACRIS records — sponsor and LLC purchases sometimes record at stipulated values rather than market price.
+Not all transactions cross-verify with ACRIS records — sponsor and LLC purchases sometimes record at stipulated values rather than market price; square footage on co-ops is not officially recorded, figures shown are approximate.

 What to know if you’re buying